 “You know 80% of the reasons why people won’t buy from you.
 80% of the calls will go the same way.
 That 20% might catch you off guard, sure, but it is impossible to script everything.
 You may very well script what you can.” —Kevin “KD” Dorsey

-According to KD, the reason why someone asks questions like: “What do you do?” or “What your product is about?” is to find a reason to say “no” as quickly as possible.
-Thankfully, Kevin offers some proven sales tactics to step up the SDR's game.
+According to KD, the reason why someone asks questions like: “What do you do?” or “What is your product about?” is to find a reason to say “no” as quickly as possible.
+Thankfully, Kevin offers some proven sales prospecting tactics to step up the SDR’s game.

 “No one in that crowd wants to like Eminem, just like no prospect wants to talk to the salesperson.
 They’re inherently against us, but Eminem teaches us how we can still win them over.” —Kevin “KD” Dorsey